Jump to a Section

-- A shorter paper will need a more narrowly focused idea.
+- A short paper will need a focused idea.

 How much time do you have?

-If you have several weeks, it’s likely your instructor is expecting you to do more research.
+If you have several weeks, your instructor is expecting you to do more research.

 Do you need scholarly references?

-Scholarly books and articles take time to write and publish, so topics focused narrowly on a recent event can be problematic.
+Topics focused narrowly on recent events might not be covered yet in scholarly books and articles.
 Try identifying the bigger picture a recent event represents.
 For example, #MeToo is about sexual harassment and sexual violence awareness.

-- Talk to your instructor.
-Come up with a few sample topic ideas and ask for feedback on whether they would work well for the assignment.
-Your instructor can offer alternatives or helpful feedback.
+- Come up with a few sample topic ideas and ask your instructor for feedback on them.

 Source: UC Santa Cruz University Library

-- IS IT TOO BROAD?
-Sometimes broad topics can be difficult to research due to the amount of information about them.
+IS IT TOO BROAD?
 For example, a topic that is too broad: “The Environment“.
 This is too broad because it includes multiple subtopics.

-- IS IT TOO NARROW?
-Make sure that your topic is broad enough to do research on.
-For example, a topic that is too narrow might be: “The water quality of the Milwaukee river between 2011-2015“; while you might find a resource or two to answer this question, you won’t find enough sources to write a complete research paper.
+IS IT TOO NARROW?
+For example, a topic that is too narrow might be: “The water quality of the Milwaukee river between 2011-2015“; while you might find a resource or two, you won’t find enough sources to write a complete research paper.

-- IS IT JUST RIGHT?
-To strike a happy medium between broad and narrow, try picking a specific angle, subtopic, or aspect of a broad topic, looking at how a narrow topic is influenced by other factors, or how it influences other factors in your field.
+IS IT JUST RIGHT?
+Try picking a specific angle, subtopic, or how a narrow topic influences other factors in your field.
 An example might be: “What are the effects of pollution on water quality in Wisconsin?“

 Source: University Library, University of Illinois at Urbana-Champaign